-The Council's values show the behaviour that is expected from every employee in everything it does, including how the Council works with others.
+Our values show the behaviour that is expected from ever employee in the Council in everything we do, including how we work with others.

 Our values are:

 Together we will:

 - Take pride in our place We will promote responsible behaviour and are committed to creating a more sustainable District. - Have respect for everyone We will listen, be honest and act with integrity at all times. - Achieve excellence in all we do We will take pride in our District, always striving for continuous improvement.